Jonathan Karl: Donald Trump Chastises ABC News Reporter For ‘Stupid Question’

 — FoxNewsInsider (@FoxNewsInsider) April 24, 2018

 Karl is getting no sympathy over at Fox News.
-According to a companion Fox News Insider report, at least one journalist – Campus Reform editor-in-chief Lawrence Jones, has had enough of Karl, and other reporters, providing “biased” coverage of the president.
+According to a companion Fox News Insider report, at least one journalist — Campus Reform editor-in-chief Lawrence Jones — has had enough of Karl, and other reporters, providing “biased” coverage of the president.

 “I’m so sick of this.
 It is ticking me off.
 I don’t know how you can still call yourself a journalist.”